 The 40 quarter hours of lower division justice and public safety course work may be used as lower division electives with one exception.
-If a community college criminal justice or public safety program offers courses comparable to JP 201-202, Introduction to Justice and Public Safety, they maybe substituted and counted toward the major course work requirement.
+If a community college criminal justice or public safety program offers a course comparable to JP 215, Introduction to Justice and Public Safety, it may be substituted and counted toward the major course work requirement.